javajox/pet-projects-specs/simple-linked-list.md

 - **data**, a string
 - **id_after**, the id of the node after which this new one will be added

+If the list is empty, then this will be the first and last node.
+If it is not empty it will be added at the end.

 ### Remove a node

 The user will enter the id of the node which he wants to remove.
 The operation will fail if such an id does not exit

+### Insert a node

+The user will enter the id after which this new node will be inserted.
+Next he will provide the new id and data.
+This new id must not be present in the list.

 ### Update a node